Marisnick’s bat, glove help Astros top Sale, Red Sox 4-3

 Red Sox: INF Brock Holt (shoulder) moved from Triple-A Pawtucket to Double-A Portland on Friday to continue his rehabilitation assignment.
 Manager Alex Cora said there is a possibility that he could join the team sometime this weekend.

-Astros: 2B Jose Altuve (hamstring) continued to ramp up his activity on Friday and manager AJ Hinch said he is nearing a rehabilitation assignment.
+Astros: 2B Jose Altuve (hamstring) continued to ramp up his activity on Friday and Hinch said he is nearing a rehabilitation assignment.

 UP NEXT